gabrielapedreros/AccuracyElectric/README.md

 Website link: https://accuracyelectricllc.com/

 ## Technology
-This is a static website, using html, css, and php to create the website.
+This is a static website.
+I used html, css, and php to create the website.

 ## Pages
 Home - Company slogan